tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 For composite signatures, a single AlgorithmIdentifier describes a composite public key and a composite signature that combines multiple constituent algorithms (e.g., a traditional and a PQC algorithm) in accordance with {{I-D.ietf-lamps-pq-composite-sigs}}.
 This allows a single certificate and AUTH payload to provide hybrid assurance without requiring multiple exchanges.

-AlgorithmIdentifier ASN.1 objects are used to uniquely identify both individual PQC algorithms and composite schemes, including the full parameter set for each constituent algorithm.
+AlgorithmIdentifier ASN.1 objects are used to uniquely identify  composite schemes, including the full parameter set for each constituent algorithm.
 This ensures unambiguous selection and verification of composite signature during authentication.

 The signature MUST be computed and verified as specified in Section 2.15 of {{RFC7296}}.
 The Composite-ML-DSA.Sign function, defined in {{I-D.ietf-lamps-pq-composite-sigs}}, will be used by the sender to compute the signature field of the IKEv2 AUTH payload.
 Conversely, the Composite-ML-DSA.Verify function, also defined in
 {{I-D.ietf-lamps-pq-composite-sigs}}, will be used by the receiver to verify the signature field of the AUTH payload.

 # Dual Certificate Hybrid Authentication

-This section describes how this draft leverages the mechanisms defined in {{?RFC4739}} to enable PQ/T hybrid authentication in IKEv2 without requiring changes to the base protocol.
+This section describes how this draft leverages the mechanisms defined in {{?RFC4739}} to enable PQ/T hybrid authentication in IKEv2.

 When using dual certificates, each peer performs multiple rounds of authentication as specified in {{?RFC4739}}:

-* During capability negotiation, each peer indicates support for multiple authentications by including the MULTIPLE_AUTH_SUPPORTED notification in the initial exchanges.
+* During capability negotiation, each peer indicates support for multiple authentications by including the MULTIPLE_AUTH_SUPPORTED notification in the initial key exchange.
 * During the first IKE_AUTH exchange, the ANOTHER_AUTH_FOLLOWS notification is included to indicate that a subsequent authentication round will follow.

 The authentication process is as follows: